jazracherif/audacity_sdcnd/CarND-Traffic-Sign-Classifier-Project/writeup.md

 Here are five German traffic signs that I found on the web, each of them of different size and next to its its processed version in 32x32 ratio:

-Speed limit (30km/h)
+**Speed limit (30km/h)**: The photo is clear and centered

 ![alt text][test1] ![alt text][test1-32x32]

-Speed limit (70km/h)
+**Speed limit (70km/h)**: The photo is clear but a bit off center

 ![alt text][test2] ![alt text][test2-32x32]

-Right-of-way at the next intersection
+**Right-of-way at the next intersection**: The photo is hazy as details are lost from downsampling

 ![alt text][test3] ![alt text][test3-32x32]

-Road work
+**Road work**: After downsampling, the photo is more hazy and has a lot of background information, this may affect the quality

 ![alt text][test4] ![alt text][test4-32x32]

-Pedestrians
+**Pedestrians**: the photo is a bit small, and the signal's information may be hazy

 ![alt text][test5] ![alt text][test5-32x32]

-The first image might be difficult to classify because ...

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
-At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).
+At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set

 Here are the results of the prediction: